youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### list_projects

-Gets a list of the projects in an AWS account.
+Gets a list of the projects in an Amazon Web Services account.

 Type annotations for `boto3.client("sagemaker").list_projects` method.